 So if you’re motorbiking or are travelling in a group or solo, and someone representing the forest departments stops you for questioning, make sure you’ve properly rehearsed the answer they’re expecting to hear.

 I was even told by locals, inside the temple, that a few regular tourists even do camping inside the Little Rann, and around the temple premises.
 Upon being questioned, they give the customary excuse of visiting the temple, as the original intention behind their visiting Little Rann of Kutch.
-Doing so, they easily got away with the penalty.
+Doing so, they get away with the penalty.
 Crazy, but true!